Robert Cummings: Columbia

 In July 1949, Cummings signed a three-picture deal with Columbia.
 He made Tell It to the Judge (1949), with Rosalind Russell, for them.
 He did one for Wallis at Paramount, Paid in Full (1950) (originally Bitter Victory), then went back to Columbia for The Petty Girl (1950) a musical with Joan Caulfield.

 Cummings did announce he would make The Glass Heart for his own company and release through Columbia, but this did not happen.

 Cummings supported Clifton Webb in For Heaven's Sake (1950) at Fox, then played a con man in The Barefoot Mailman (1950), his third film for Columbia.

 Cummings began working in television, appearing in Sure as Fate ("Run from the Sun") and Somerset Maugham TV Theatre ("The Luncheon").

 He was in a Broadway play Faithfully Yours (originally The Philemon Complex), which had a short run in late 1951.
+In November 1951 he announced he only had one more Columbia commitment and was open to doing more theatre.

 At Columbia, he was in The First Time (1952), the first feature directed by Frank Tashlin.
 On TV, he was in Lux Video Theatre ("The Shiny People", "Pattern for Glory"), Betty Crocker Star Matinee ("Sense of Humor"), and Robert Montgomery Presents ("Lila My Love").

 Cummings was one of the four stars featured in the short-run radio version of Four Star Playhouse.

 He was offered Battle in Spain, the story of El Cid, with Linda Darnell, but turned it down because it was too controversial.